kubermatic/bulward/docs/concept.md

 ### Orchestrating Projects across clusters

 Kubermatic is working across multiple Seed Clusters and the same namespace isolation needs to be setup in these Seed Clusters in order for us to fully utilize this project in Kubermatic.

-### Cleanup/Revoke permissions removed from Template

-Users can create their own `Roles` and bind them to users `RoleBinding` as long as they don't exceed their own permission level (escalate is not allowed).

-Although if permissions are removed from the `OrganizationRoleTemplates` or `ProjectRoleTemplate` custom Roles are unaltered (as they are not tracked by the system), so Users may retain access.

-**Possible Solution**

-A solution to solve this, could be a custom controller altering user created roles (and removing rules that are revoked in the template via an intersect).
-This would also prevent users from creating `Roles` with rules that they are not allowed to bind to.

 ## Feature Considerations